Delta Amacuro: Climate

 Its climate is affected by the proximity to the coast and the rivers that cross it being mostly tropical rainy in the continental or internal zone but of Savannah when approaching the coast.
 The whole region has heavy rainfall most of the year, but it decreases in the western part of the state.

 Demography

 The population of the region went from only 5,766 inhabitants in 1873 to 33,648 in 1950 when it was still a federal territory.
 At the beginning of 1990, when it was preparing to become a state of Venezuela, it had 84,564 inhabitants, with the population estimated at 197,200 by 2017.
 The state is home to most of the Warao ethnic group.
 According to the INE census of indigenous communities, there were some 26,080 indigenous people, mainly Waraos, in the state by 2001.
 The Warao maintain their language, although bilingualism is becoming more widespread.

-The Native Americans Warao Indians live mostly here.
-According to the population count for First Nations, there were in 2001 some 2680 Native Americans in the Delta, most of which were Waraos.
-The Waraos have their own language, but they are mostly bilingual.

 The population in the main cities is composed mostly of other Venezuelans.